SSH tunnel

 IP

-Cloudron runs all apps and services in an internal network (not reachable from outside the server).
-This network address is hardcoded to 172.18.0.0/16.
+All apps and services run in an internal network (not reachable from outside the server).
+The network address is 172.18.0.0/16.

-To expose a port to apps, use the internal docker bridge IP 172.18.0.1.
-Apps can connect to this internal IP address.
+To expose a port to apps, use the internal Docker bridge IP 172.18.0.1.
+Apps connect to this internal IP address.

 Databases